 Quality of Life

-The Basque Country ranks first (out of the seventeen Spanish Regions) in the Human Development Index (0.924 in 2013, similar to the Netherlands, fourth in the world in HDI) and its three territories (Vizcaya, Álava and Guipúzcoa) occupy the top three out of the 52 Spanish provinces (source: Bancaja and Ivie Foundation - Economic-Research Institute of Valencia - Human Development in Spain 1980-2011.
-May 2013.
-Database available in internet)
+The Basque Country ranks first (out of the seventeen Spanish Regions) in the Human Development Index (0.916 in 2015, similar to the Netherlands, fourth in the world in HDI) and its three territories (Vizcaya, Álava and Guipúzcoa) occupy the top three out of the 52 Spanish provinces (1)

 Life expectancy is among the highest in the EU and in the world, something which is linked to the high quality of life and to the economic, social and health resources.